joeljpresent/rust-book-fr/FRENCH/src/ch08-02-strings.md

 Fortunately, you can access elements in a string in other ways.
 -->

-Heureusement, il existe d'autres manières d'accéder aux éléments d'une chaine de caractères.
+Heureusement, il existe d'autres manières d'accéder aux éléments d'une chaîne de caractères.

 <!--